 Disabilities (PWDs) in direct recruitment.

-31st March, 2014 are given in the table below:
+as on 31st, March 2015 are given in the table below:

 GROUP EMPLOYEES SC ST OBC PWD

 A 3081 478 191 557 40

 TOTAL 4266 709 286 836 89

 During the year under review, total of 314 new employees joined your